There were 744 pending actions in the Baby Formula NEC MDL.

 If you have a premature infant who was diagnosed with NEC after being fed Similac or Enfamil products, you may be eligible to file a baby formula lawsuit.

-No, the NEC baby formula cases are not considered a class action lawsuit.
+No, the NEC baby formula cases aren’t a class action lawsuit.
 They are a similar type of mass tort lawsuit called multidistrict litigation (MDL).
 There is a separate baby formula class action lawsuit for issues related to Abbott’s recall.
-However, this is not connected to the NEC baby formula lawsuits.
+However, this is not connected to the NEC baby formula lawsuits discussed here.

-Most of the NEC lawsuits are collected in a MDL docket in the Northern District of Illinois.
-This does not mean parents have to live in Illinois to file a lawsuit.
+Most of the NEC lawsuits are collected in an MDL docket in the U.S. District Court for the Northern District of Illinois.
+This doesn’t mean parents have to live in Illinois to file a lawsuit.
 MDLs organize multiple lawsuits against the same defendants into one court.
-This can help establish common facts and expedite the legal process.
+Consolidating lawsuits can help establish common facts and expedite the legal process.

-The NEC baby formula lawsuits are a part of MDL 3026 In re: Abbott Laboratories, et al., Preterm Infant Nutrition Products Liability Litigation.
-As of March 2025, there were 663 pending actions in the docket.
-Many other cases are filed in similar consolidations in various state courts, including Illinois and California.
+The NEC baby formula lawsuits are a part of In re: Abbott Laboratories, et al., Preterm Infant Nutrition Products Liability Litigation, MDL No. 3026.
+As of May 2025, there were 710 pending actions in the docket.
+Many other cases are filed in similar consolidations in various state courts, including Missouri, Illinois and California.

-Our law firm may be able to help you file a Similac lawsuit or Enfamil lawsuit.
+Motley Rice baby formula attorneys may be able to help you file a Similac or Enfamil lawsuit.
 We have experience helping plaintiffs fight for justice against the manufacturers of defective products.

 The baby food and baby formula mass torts are not related.